HdrtPzzzq/OCR/README.md

+The Makefile contains two targets; NET, and INTERFACE.
+Run make NET then ./net to compile and then execcute the neural network part, and observe that the output is always 0, at least it compiles.
-The Makefile contains two targets; IMG, and XOR. run make IMG then ./img to compile and then execute the segmentation/binrization run make XOR then ./xor to compile and then execute the neural_network run make clean to clean all obj files and dep files
+Run make INTERFACE then ./interface to compile and then execute the interface, to observe what the interface was meant to be.
+Run make clean to clean all exe files obj files and dep file

+More details in the PDF.